 Besides that, Furiously Happy is a hilarious book, just like its predecessor Let’s Pretend This Never Happened.
 The book will make you laugh out loud, which I rarely happens to me.
 Jenny just says whatever she feels like saying, which kind of makes her feel like she’s your best friend.
 There is no censorship and she embraces herself just the way she is.
 Flaws and all.
 Go tell that to Beyonce.

 If you are suffering from any mental illness, however severe, this is a book for you.
 If you are not suffering from any mental illness but are just a little bit crazy, this is a book for you.
-If you are completely normal and easily offended….well, skip this one.
+And if you are completely normal and easily offended….well, skip this one.

 In any case, it taught me how to be Furiously Happy.